igortfcorrea/tv_series/README.md

 ## APK

-The apk is in app/build/outputs/apk/debug
+The apk is in the root folter